awsdocs/amazon-sagemaker-developer-guide/doc_source/rstudio-license.md

 # RStudio license<a name="rstudio-license"></a>

 RStudio on Amazon SageMaker is a paid product and requires that each user is appropriately licensed\.
-Amazon SageMaker does not sell or provide RStudio licenses\.
-RStudio on Amazon SageMaker requires a separate product license from RStudio\.
-For customers of RStudio Workbench Enterprise, licenses are issued at no additional cost\.
+Licenses for RStudio on Amazon SageMaker may be obtained from RStudio PBC directly, or by purchasing a subscription to RStudio Workbench on AWS Marketplace\.
+For existing customers of RStudio Workbench Enterprise, licenses are issued at no additional cost\.

 To use an RStudio license with Amazon SageMaker, you must first have a valid RStudio license registered with AWS License Manager\.
+Subscriptions to RStudio Workbench on AWS Marketplace automatically trigger license creation with AWS License Manager\.
+For licenses purchased directly through Rstudio PBC, a licenses grant for your AWS Account must be created\.
+Contact RStudio for direct license purchases or to enable existing licenses in AWS License Manager\.
 For more information about registering a license with AWS License Manager, see [Seller issued licenses in AWS License Manager](https://docs.aws.amazon.com/license-manager/latest/userguide/seller-issued-licenses.html)\.

-The following topics show how to acquire and validate an RStudio license\.
+The following topics show how to acquire and validate a license granted by RStudio PBC\.

  **Get an RStudio license**